Oh My Ladylord

 Oh My Ladylord's average rating of 1.6% is the second lowest ever recorded for a Korean drama airing on a prime time slot on a free-to-air television network, with KBS2 drama Love All Play setting the new record low of 1.4% a year later in 2022.
 The first half of the twelfth episode of Oh My Ladylord drew a 0.9% rating, tying with the penultimate episode of Love All Play to become the second-lowest single-episode rating ever (KBS2 drama Welcome saw a lower figure of 0.8% in 2020).
 Additionally, Oh My Ladylord was the first full-length prime time drama on free TV to never have rated above 3%.
 Media observers have cited Oh My Ladylord as an example of the downfall of MBC, which used to be regarded as the "Drama Kingdom" in the 1990s.

 Synopsis

 In one corner we have a drama screenwriter and in the other, a rom-com actress.
 While the writer chooses not to date, the actress cannot seem to date.
 The story unfolds as they find themselves sharing the same living quarters.

-Oh Joo In (Nana), is a top rom-com actress who is a favorite with all audiences, young and old, male and female.
-In real life, however, it’s not that she chooses not to date but that she can’t date.
-Although she appears to live a flashy life on the outside, she is a down-to-earth woman with her own secret depths.

-Han Bi Soo (Lee Min-ki), a man with a prickly side who shows a different side of himself when he’s in love.
-He has a scar that no one else knows, so he stimulates maternal instinct that makes it unable for anyone to look away from him.